Duration

 The Kazak Eagle Hunters Festival is an annual event held at the end of September and beginning of October every year.
 The festival celebrates Kazak culture and heritage by holding competitions in retrieval and mock hunt eagle-handling events.
 With specially trained Golden Eagles, showing off their natural hunting ability with their trainers.
 Prizes are awarded for speed, agility and technique, as well as for the best traditional dress.

-The extra day is a good opportunity to pick up souvenirs such as cashmere at the various factory shops around the city.
-Mongolia is the second biggest exporter of cashmere globally and it is much cheaper than many other places to buy.
-Your guide can advise you on where to go to buy souvenirs and gifts.
-We can also offer a day trip to the Giant Chingish Khan statue and Terelj National Park a couple of hours from the capital if you would prefer something more active.
-This can be decided at the end of the trip.
+If all goes to plan, the extra day or two is a good opportunity to pick up souvenirs such as cashmere at the “Black Market” or the various factory shops around the city.
+We can also offer day trips to the Giant Chingish Khan statue and Terelj National Park a couple of hours from the capital if you would prefer something more active.

 Tour Details